 Hobart and William Smith Colleges, Geneva, NY

-Bremner’s scholarly interests include creative activity, and she has a passion for developing new musical works and works that connect the stage to social and civic issues.
+Bremner’s scholarly interests include Appalachian Theatre, Applied Theatre and developing new works and works that connect the stage to social and civic issues.